 IV.
-Termination of appointments A. Termination of appointment by the individual
+Termination of appointments

+A. Termination of appointment by the individual

-Faculty members may terminate their appointments, provided they give notice in writing at the earliest possible opportunity, or within 30 days after receiving notication of the terms of appointment for the coming year.
-Faculty members may properly request a waiver of this requirement of notice in case of hardship or in a situation where they would otherwise be denied substantial professional advancement.
+Faculty members may terminate their appointments, provided that they give notice in writing at the earliest possible opportunity, or within 30 days after receiving notification of the terms of appointment for the coming year.
+Faculty members may properly request a waiver of this requirement of notice in case of hardship or in a situation where they would otherwise be denied substantial professional advancement or other opportunity.

-B. Termination of appointment by the institution

-- 1. Termination of an appointment with continuous tenure, or of a probationary or special appointment before the end of the speci ed term, may be effected by the institution only for adequate cause. - 2.
-If termination takes the form of a dismissal for cause, it shall be pursuant to the procedure specified in section VI below. - 3.
+- B. Termination of appointments by the institution - 1.
+Termination of an appointment with continuous tenure, or of a probationary or special appointment before the end of the specified term, may be effected by the institution only for adequate cause. - 2.
+If termination takes the form of a dismissal for cause, it shall be pursuant to the procedures specified in section VI below. - 3.
 Financial exigency - a.
-Termination of an appointment with continuous tenure, or of a probationary or special appointment before the end of the speci ed term, may occur under extraordinary circumstances because of a demonstrably bona de nancial exigency (an imminent nancial crisis that threatens the survival of the institution as a whole and cannot be alleviated by less drastic means).
+Termination of an appointment with continuous tenure, or of a probationary or special appointment before the end of the specified term, may occur under extraordinary circumstances because of a demonstrably bona fide financial exigency, i.e., an imminent financial crisis that threatens the survival of the institution as a whole and that cannot be alleviated by less drastic means.

-When adopting regulations on nancial exigency, each institution will need to decide how to allocate the necessary hard decisions.
-The institution shall appoint a representative faculty body to participate in determining that a condition of nancial exigency exists or is imminent, and that all feasible alternatives to termination of appointments have been pursued.
+[Note: Each institution in adopting regulations on financial exigency will need to decide how to share and allocate the hard judgments and decisions that are necessary in such a crisis.

+As a first step, there should be a faculty body that participates in the decision that a condition of financial exigency exists or is imminent, and that all feasible alternatives to termination of appointments have been pursued.

-The termination of appointments involves consideration of all educational programs and policy, including af rmative action and faculty status.
-These determinations should be the primary responsibility of an appropriate faculty body.
-The faculty or an appropriate faculty body shall also exercise primary responsibility in determining the criteria for identifying the individuals whose appointments are to be terminated.
-The criteria may appropriately include considerations of age and of length service.
+Judgments determining where within the overall academic program termination of appointments may occur involve considerations of educational policy, including affirmative action, as well as of faculty status, and should therefore be the primary responsibility of the faculty or of an appropriate faculty body.
+The faculty or an appropriate faculty body should also exercise primary responsibility in determining the criteria for identifying the individuals whose appointments are to be terminated.
+These criteria may appropriately include considerations of length of service.

-The faculty should designate or approve the group or person who is responsible for selecting the individuals whose appointments are to be terminated.
-The allocation of this responsibility may vary according to the size and character of the institution, the extent of the terminations to be made, or other considerations.
-The case of a faculty member given notice of proposed termination of appointment will be governed by the following procedure.
+The responsibility for identifying individuals whose appointments are to be terminated should be committed to a person or group designated or approved by the faculty.
+The allocation of this responsibility may vary according to the size and character of the institution, the extent of the terminations to be made, or other considerations of fairness in judgment.
+The case of a faculty member given notice of proposed termination of appointment will be governed by the following procedures.]